cgutierr-zgz/matchfee/README.md

 >⚠️ **Note**
->Could not test on a real iOS device, since the only one I have is from my company and It's not allowed to install apps from outside the App Store
+>Could not test on a real iOS device, since the only one I have is from my company and It's not allowed to install apps from outside the App Store.
->Worked just fine on the simulator though
+>Worked just fine on the simulator though.
->Also tested in Android real device and it worked just fine
+>Also tested in Android real device and it worked just fine.

 ---